 - Journal of Substance Abuse Treatment article: Research to practice in addiction treatment: Key terms and a field-driven model of technology transfer

-The 2017-2022 ATTCs will focus on the implementation area of the model, with a goal to stimulate measureable change in practice.
+The focus is on the implementation area of the model, with a goal to stimulate measureable change in practice.
 The brief skills training, conferences, workshops, and publications that the Network has always offered will still be available, based on local and regional needs.
 However, in the new grant cycle, the Network will offer more intensive technical assistance (TA), working with organizations to improve the quality of services offered across the continuum of care.
 This intensive TA may be delivered in formats such as:

 - Connected learning series and communities